GOFUVI/hf-eolus-task2-01-hf-spectra-processing/README.md

    - Containerization guarantees reproducible execution regardless of the host environment.

 2. **Manifest Generation**
-   - A manifest script (invoked by `run_process_hf_pipeline.sh`) scans the campaign directory for raw spectral files, computing checksums and timestamps.
+- A manifest script (invoked by `run_process_hf_pipeline.sh`) scans the processing period directory for raw spectral files, computing checksums and timestamps.
    - Outputs a CSV and JSON manifest that define the input inventory for downstream jobs.

 3. **Batch Job Orchestration**